Generlate/Handbook/usage.md

 ## Acknowledgements

-Portions of this documentation are derived from [GitLab's handbook](https://docs.gitlab.com) (see [license](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/LICENCE)).
+Portions of this documentation are derived from [GitLab's handbook](https://docs.gitlab.com) (see [license](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/LICENCE)). <!-- / sourcegraph's -->

 ## Handbook feedback

 We're constantly iterating on what the best version of our Generlate handbook might look like.
 Is it easy to use?
 Do you find what you're looking for?
-Let us know [here](https://docs.google.com/forms/d/e/1FAIpQLSfb0yU9xmnvK2namuUzUEKbB9IqZlNQF2IWw0OpLsGvBiW2oQ/viewform?usp=sf_link).
+Let us know [here](https://docs.google.com/forms/d/e/1FAIpQLSfb0yU9xmnvK2namuUzUEKbB9IqZlNQF2IWw0OpLsGvBiW2oQ/viewform?usp=sf_link). <!-- missing link -->

 ## Handbook site troubleshooting